Lucas-C/pre-commit-hooks-bandit/README.md

     -   id: python-bandit-vulnerability-check
 ```

-You can also specify directories to check, a custom `.banditrc` file or the alerting level:
+You can also specify a custom `.banditrc` file, directories to check, test IDs to skip or the alerting level:
 ```
     -   id: python-bandit-vulnerability-check
-        args: [--verbose, --ini, .banditrc, -ll, --recursive, src/lib]
+        args: [--verbose, --ini, .banditrc, -ll, --skip, "B321,B402", --recursive, src/lib]
 ```